 - Most existing recreational activities will be able to continue in the new national park.

 - Recreational pest hunting will not be permitted in the new national park.
-However, seasonal recreational deer hunting (by stalking) will be able to continue in the areas of the park that are currently State Forest.
+However, seasonal recreational deer hunting (by stalking) will be able to continue in the areas of the park that are currently State Forest, between 1 May and the start of the September school holidays.

 - Recreational prospecting will not be permitted in the new national park (including in the area of the existing Lerderderg State Park where it is currently not permitted).
 However, the government is creating a smaller Wombat-Lerderderg National Park than what was recommended by VEAC to provide an additional 4855-hectare Barkstead Regional Park where opportunities for recreational prospecting will be provided.